fankam12/Azure-Portfolio-Project/README.md

 - Troubleshooting configuration issues

-The environment is structured into two resource groups representing different operational purposes:
+The environment follows a Dev/Test → Production deployment model.

+Infrastructure changes are developed and validated in the testing environment before being promoted into production.

 ---